-The next event will begin from Kathmandu on April 12th 2014.
-Itinerary of the 2014 race here.
+The next event will begin in Kathmandu on 18th April 2015.

-Watch a 3 minute video from the first Mustang Trail Race:
+Watch a 3 minute video from the first Mustang Trail Race in 2013:

 “This race is a once in a lifetime opportunity.
 You will experience adventure in an ecosystem unlike anywhere else on the planet — through high red desert, dramatic canyons, villages of twelve households, with Annapurna and Dhaulagiri looming in the background.
 You will be challenged by the running and the altitude and nurtured by the views and the wonderful people with whom you’re experiencing these timeless communities.
 An absolute must do.” – Kathryn Sall, USA